enlivn/common-lisp-repl-haskell/README.md

     $> clisp "your common lisp expression"

+If you want the functions defined in `CommonLib.lisp` (the ones marked by <sup>*</sup> in the list of supported functions above) to be available, you must load it after the REPL starts

+    clisp>> (load "src/CommonLib.lisp")

 ####Details
 This project closely follows the excellent wikibook [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) by Jonathan Tang.